Marcellin College, Auckland

 Marcellin College is a Catholic, integrated, co-educational college in Royal Oak, Auckland, New Zealand for students in Year 7 to Year 13.
 The college was founded by the Marist Brothers in 1958 as a school for boys only.
 The school follows the values of Marist education, which was formed by the name of the school and patron saint, St Marcellin Champagnat.
 The school is located on grounds which had been part of the Pah estate.
 It has an extensive woodland on its southern and western boundaries.
 Most of the former Pah estate contiguous with Marcellin College is now owned by the Auckland Council and is maintained as a park known as "Monte Cecilia Park."
 The Auckland Franciscan Friary and Retreat Centre is just across Monte Cecilia Park from the college.
 A Discalced Carmelite Monastery (under the patronage of the Holy Family and St Thomas, Apostle) is directly opposite the college on Mt Albert Rd.
+The school became co-educational in 1981 when it amalgamated with St Benedict's College, a girls' school.